 We noticed that Subwasstertang does not like liquid carbon, and the use of products like Scape Liquid Carbon or Seachem Excel are not recommended.

 Be careful with the replacement process, as this plant doesn’t like drastic changes on the tank.
 As with any other aquatic plant, unstable parameters can lead to plant rotting.

 Cleaning Subwassertang from your tank is easy.
-As a free-floating plant, you can entirely remove it from your tank and it leaves no wase behind.
-You can also just trim it in case it grows bigger than you expected.
+As a free-floating plant, you can entirely remove it from your tank, and it leaves no wase behind.
+You can trim it just if it grows bigger than you expected.